Anthracite coal strike of 1902: Anthracite Coal Strike Commission

 The anthracite strike ended, after 163 days, on October 23, 1902.
 The commissioners began work the next day, then spent a week touring the coal regions.
 Wright used the staff of the Department of Labor to collect data about the cost of living in the coalfields.

 The commissioners held hearings in Scranton over the next three months, taking testimony from 558 witnesses, including 240 for the striking miners, 153 for nonunion mineworkers, 154 for the operators, and eleven called by the Commission itself.
 Baer made the closing arguments for the coal operators, while lawyer Clarence Darrow closed for the workers.

 Although the commissioners heard some evidence of terrible conditions, they concluded that the "moving spectacle of horrors" represented only a small number of cases.
 By and large, social conditions in mine communities were found to be good, and miners were judged as only partly justified in their claim that annual earnings were not sufficient "to maintain an American standard of living."

 Baer said in his closing arguments, "These men don't suffer.
 Why, hell, half of them don't even speak English".
 Darrow, for his part, summed up the pages of testimony of mistreatment he had obtained in the soaring rhetoric for which he was famous: "We are working for democracy, for humanity, for the future, for the day will come too late for us to see it or know it or receive its benefits, but which will come, and will remember our struggles, our triumphs, our defeats, and the words which we spake."

-In the end, however, the rhetoric of both sides made little difference to the commission, which split the difference between mineworkers and mine owners.
+In the end, the rhetoric of both sides made little difference to the commission, which split the difference between mineworkers and mine owners.
 The miners asked for 20% wage increases, and most were given a 10% increase.
 The miners had asked for an eight-hour day and were awarded a nine-hour day instead of the standard ten hours then prevailing.
 While the operators refused to recognize the United Mine Workers, they were required to agree to a six-man arbitration board, made up of equal numbers of labor and management representatives, with the power to settle labor disputes.
 Mitchell considered that de facto recognition and called it a victory.